heremaps/xyz-documentation/docs/cli/basic-features.md

 `-r, --raw` show raw Data Hub space content

-`--all` iterate over entire Data Hub space to get entire data of space, output will be shown on the console in geojson format
+`--all` iterate over entire Data Hub space to get entire data of space, output will be shown on the console in geojson format (and can be directed to a file using `>`)

 `--geojsonl` to print output of --all in geojsonl format

 `-c, --chunk [chunk]` chunk size to use in --all option, default 5000

-`--token <token>` a external token to access another user's space
+`--token <token>` an external token to access another user's space

 `-p, --prop <prop>` selection of properties, use p.\<FEATUREPROP\> or f.<id/updatedAt/tags/createdAt>

 `-w, --web` display Data Hub space on [http://geojson.tools](http://geojson.tools)

 `-v, --vector` inspect and analyze using [Data Hub Space Invader](space-invader/index.md) and tangram.js

+`-x, --permanent` generate a permanent token for the space when using `-v` or `-w` instead of a temporary token that expire in 48 hours)

 `-s, --search <propfilter>` search expression in "double quotes", use single quote to signify string value,  use p.\<FEATUREPROP\> or f.\<id/updatedAt/tags/createdAt\> (Use
                              '+' for AND , Operators : >,<,<=,<=,=,!=) (use comma separated values to search multiple values of a property) {e.g.